camasim-project/CAMASim/README.md

 application **accuracy** with hardware constraints and **hardware performance**.
 We provide a Easy-to-use, Modular and Extendible package of simulating CAM-based accelerators.
 It comes with function simulator and performance evaluator which can be used to easily build custom search schemes.
 You can use it with any CAM-compatible applications with cam.write() and cam.query().

-If you want to learn more info about the simulator, please refer to the following manuscript:
+If you want to learn more info about the simulator, please refer to the following manuscript [link](https://arxiv.org/abs/2403.03442)

-- Mengyuan Li.
-(2024).
-CAMASim: A Comprehensive Simulation Framework for Content-Addressable Memory based Accelerators. [link](https://arxiv.org/abs/2403.03442)

 ## Quick Start
 ### Get the tool from GitHub